How to put a price on damage suffered as a result of a privacy breach

 Some damages, such as medical or counselling expenses, or a subscription to an identity monitoring services, have a defined ‘dollar amount’ and can be proven from documents and records.5 Assigning a ‘dollar amount’ to injuries to feelings or humiliation6 is more difficult.
 Ultimately, this amount comes down to what respondent agencies are willing to pay (in mediation proceedings) or what QCAT awards.

 Every privacy complaint is different and the settlement terms and QCAT orders will ultimately be determined by individual factors.
-To date, there are only two cases in the Queensland privacy jurisdiction where QCAT has awarded financial compensation.7 As such, there is very limited guidance on how much pain and suffering, hurt and humiliation is worth – other than that the upper limit of financial compensation through QCAT is $100,000.
+To date, there are only three cases in the Queensland privacy jurisdiction where QCAT has awarded financial compensation.7 As such, there is very limited guidance on how much pain and suffering, hurt and humiliation is worth – other than that the upper limit of financial compensation through QCAT is $100,000.

 However, there is a body of case law in other jurisdictions.
 The Commonwealth privacy jurisdiction has been guided by principles for awarding compensation that include that the award be ‘restrained but not minimal’.8 Determinations by the Office of the Australian Information Commissioner (OAIC) show that the quantum of awards is not especially high - the largest has been $20,000, with the average being $7,000.